Are you looking for International career in Finance? Find out whether a CIMA vs ACCA would suit your career ambition best…

 An ACCA Qualified Professional in the United Kingdom can earn an average starting salary of £30,000 to £50,000 per annum while in India, this will be Rs.
 4,00,000 to Rs.
 8,00,000 per annum.
 This will be AED 48,000 to AED 84,000 in UAE.

 For CIMA, the starting annual salary for newly qualified professionals in the United Kingdom, on average, ranges between £28,000 and £55,000 depending on job title and position.

-These salaries will also increase depending upon your experience level.
+These salaries will also increase depending on your experience level.